davidgasquez/davidgasquez.com/src/content/blog/2025-10-15-weight-allocation-mechanism-evals.md

 - Avoid producing extreme logits if the data does not support it.
 A mechanism that outputs (0.99, 0.01) when the jury is very split should be penalized.
 - Be robust to noise and outliers in the data.
 - No parameters to fit (smoothness, break-point, ...) so it is easy to use/understand and feel more neutral.
+- Pair naturally with anti-metrics: if a mechanism produces a sharp split that jurors didn’t actually express, flag and down-rank it.

 I'm sure there are a few options there!
 My hunch is that something simple like [Brier score](https://en.wikipedia.org/wiki/Brier_score) or log-loss on the pairwise comparisons could work well as starting points.
 Needs more thought and experiments!
+Multi-armed bandits or genetic search could decide which evaluation formulas to explore next, balancing exploration and exploitation in the meta-layer.

 ## Conclusion

 The key insights are that (1) we don't only need better jury data or weight-setting algorithms, but something to choose the most effective weight-setting mechanism!
 And, (2) we should use data to choose the best mechanism, not human judgment of the mechanisms themselves.
 Without this, we might be just optimizing blindly.

 With diverse mechanisms, we unlock the possibility of combinations and evolutionary approaches.
 This could lead to a more robust and adaptable system that can better handle the complexities of real-world decision-making.
+Permissionless, forkable evaluation infrastructure keeps the system credibly neutral and resistant to capture.

 Finally, I think these problems can be mapped to RLHF in some ways worth exploring more.
 Similar to [how LLMs use pairwise/ELO style rankings when retrieving](https://www.zeroentropy.dev/articles/improving-retrieval-with-elo-scores), there is a body of work around "models ranking things" that probably have some interesting insights for this problem.